College of Education (University of Illinois Urbana-Champaign)

 The College of Education is the undergraduate and graduate education school of the University of Illinois Urbana-Champaign.
 It was founded in 1905 and took on its current name in 1918 after previously being known as the School of Education.
 The college offers undergraduate, graduate, and online programs in areas including elementary education, early childhood education, special education, and Educational Organization and Leadership.
 It began with six departments; three of them merged and formed the largest department in the college.
 All departments offer masters and doctoral degrees.
 However, only two departments offer undergraduate degree programs: Special Education and Curriculum & Instruction.
 The college also offers 16 online programs.
 Students seeking an undergraduate degree in the college must meet the minimum graduation requirement set forth by the university.
 To obtain a certification, students must also meet the requirements of the Council on Teacher Education, a professional educational administration at the University of Illinois.
 The total enrollment is 1,361 students as of 2015.

 Campus

 The main building of the College of Education is the Education building, which is located on the south quadrangle of the campus, near the Krannert Art Museum.
 The Education Building was built in 1964 and designed by the university architectural professor A. Richard Williams.

-The college planned to expand their building to accommodate for the number of growing students.
-A building model was made representing what would be the new college building.
-However, the date for this expansion has yet to be confirmed by the college.
+In 1916, a new building was to be erected for the School of Education,later to be the first College of Education Building.
+It would be Collegiate Gothic in design and located on the corner of Springfield and Mathews in Urbana.
+Today the building is home to University Laboratory High School.

+The College of Education operates a Pre - 5th Grade Reggio Emilia Inspired Laboratory School named University Primary School.
+University Primary School provides a setting for College of Education faculty and students to demonstrate, observe, study, and teach best practices in early childhood and gifted education.